Richer, Count in Luihgau and Hainaut: Life

 In 973, after the death of Richer, a Count "Richizo", appears in a Hainaut grant concerning Crespin Abbey.
 Richizo is a name form which could be short for a name beginning with Rich-.
 Although this Richizo has sometimes been equated to Richer himself, Hlawitschka argued in 1969 that this must be the above-mentioned apparent brother of Richer, Count Richwin.

-After Richer died there was a battle near Mons where Reginar IV and Lambert I attempted to take it over.
+Also in 973, after Richer died there was a battle near Mons where Reginar IV and Lambert I attempted to take it over.
 It was defended by two brothers, Count Werner and Renaud, who were both killed.
 Hlawitschka believes they may have been brothers of Richer, or in any case close relatives.

 Legacy

 It has been proposed, for example by Leon Vanderkindere, that he had at least one child, mentioned by Alpertus of Metz as a son of a "Richizo":